 About Emma Barry

 Emma grew up in Rochester and the surrounding area and recently moved back after an exciting series of adventures in San Francisco and New Orleans.
-She has her BFA in graphic design from SUNY Oswego, and is obsessed with typefaces.
-Emma is passionate about helping people and contributing to the greater good, and is thrilled to be joining the staff of the First Universalist Church.
+She has her BFA in graphic design, and is obsessed with typefaces and is also passionate about helping people and contributing to the greater good.

 About Carol Williams

 Carol works in the nursery every Sunday morning with children six weeks to kindergarten age.
 She has a Red Cross certification in CPR and is interested in helping children develop their kindness skills.
 She teaches the children that they are important, and emphasizes life lessons, such as hands are for helping, not for hurting.